tejaswigowda/book.programmingthecloud.com/src/fewtech/js/syntax.md

 ```

 Once a variable is defined (it is `undefined` by default) it can be used
-as a placeholder for its value. e.g.:
+as a placeholder for value. e.g.:

 ```js
 z = x + y;
 ```

-3. **Operators**: Operators are special charecters (similar to
+3. **Operators**: Operators are special characters (similar to
    mathematical operators) that specify a particular operation to the
 interpreter.
-The following is the list oif basic operators:
+The following is the list of basic operators:

 <table>
 <tbody>